voxlol/projectjellyfish/docs/module-creation/basic_setup.md

 This guide explains how to create a module that can be used with <a href="https://github.com/projectjellyfish/api" target="_blank">Project Jellyfish</a>.

-#### Step 1: Create Empty Module
+### Step 1: Create Empty Module

-Modules in Jellyfish are implemented with gemified [Rails engines](http://guides.rubyonrails.org/engines.html).
+Modules in Jellyfish are implemented with gemified <a href="http://guides.rubyonrails.org/engines.html" target="_blank">Rails engines</a>.

 To create a new module named `jellyfish_logger` run: